May 1, 2008

 Another brand I've purchased is called Resinite.
 It does not say anything on the box about plasticisers one way or the other.
 But I can tell with certainty to NOT use this brand for wrapping your polymer clay canes.
 Ask me how I know :-(

-"Glad Cling Wrap Works Best" Video Description: The full version of this tutorial is posted in my VIP backstage members-only area.
-In it I show some of the things that can go horribly wrong when you use the wrong type of plastic wrap to store your polymer clay canes.
+The full version of the “Glad Cling Wrap” preview video shown above, is part of a free bonus package that I give away as a special promotion with the purchase of my Polymer Clay Bead Making Fundamentals Course.
+In this video I show some of the things that can go horribly wrong when you use the wrong type of plastic wrap to store your polymer clay canes.
 Parental discretion is advised (kidding on the viewer warning bit… just thought it would be fun to say for dramatic effect :-)

 In the post above, I mentioned that I published a previous post about using plastic wrap to protect your polymer clay canes.
 This previous post can be found here: Storing Polymer Clay